Topic

 2.1 Entry deadlines

-When the UDI grants a first-time residence permit to a foreign national staying abroad, the UDI shall set a last date of entry, see the Immigration Regulations Section 10-17 first paragraph.
+When the UDI grants a first-time residence permit to a foreign national staying abroad, the UDI shall set a last date of entry, see the Immigration Regulations section 10-17 first paragraph.
 The date of the last day of entry shall not be set later than six months after the date of the decision, unless warranted for special reasons.

 The entry deadline shall normally be set 6 months after the decision date, unless the purpose of the residence permit indicates otherwise.